 One study done in Albuquerque examined outcomes relating to marijuana use:

-- FFT youth (either alone or in combination with another therapy) showed significant reductions at four months in marijuana use (55% to 25% and 57% to 38%, respectively), while the other therapy and controls groups did not.
+- FFT youth (either alone or in combination with another therapy) showed significant reductions at four months in marijuana use (55% to 25% and 57% to 38%, respectively), while the other therapy and control groups did not.

 Program effects on Risk and Protective Factors:

-- improvements in family interaction patterns (Alexander & Parsons, 1973)
+- Improvements in family interaction patterns (Alexander & Parsons, 1973)

 FFT has been applied with a wide range of population demographics, with non-White youth representing 10-60 percent of the sample.